 Janaka Dissanayake is Out Adventures’ charismatic Sri Lanka Serendipity guide.
 Get to know the charmer below as he boasts about the island nation he calls home.

-Give us a little intro: what part of Sri Lanka are you from, where do you live now?
+Give us a little intro: what part of Sri Lanka are you from, and where do you live now?

 Ayubowan!
 My name is Janaka Thevin Dissanayake.
 I’m 40 years old and married.
 I have two children, a son and daughter.
 My wife is a school teacher.